Flammability Properties of Polymers

 Across industry - for example in aerospace, building and automotive - it is essential that specific standards are attained for heat-related properties of various materials.

-Flammability tests conducted in our expert-overseen facilities provide material characteristics for various industries such automotive, electronics and building.
+Flammability tests conducted in our expert-overseen facilities provide polymer material characteristics for various industries such automotive, electronics and building.

 Polymers flammability properties testing includes: